lamhq/tech-notes/pages/devops/aws/app-integration/sqs.md

 Support message groups that allow multiple ordered message groups within a single queue.

-Support up tp to **300** messages per second.
+Support up to **300** messages per second.
 When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.

-You can enable **FIFO high throughput**, allow to process up to 9000 transactions per second, per API without batching, 90000 per second with batching.
+You can enable **FIFO high throughput**, allow to process up to 9,000 transactions second/API (without batching), 90,000 per second with batching.

 Do not have the same level of performance as standard queues.